pulumi/docs/content/blog/adopting-existing-cloud-resources-into-pulumi/index.md

 ![The Azure Portal virtual machine page](./portal.png)

-The result is that we have migrated our existing infrastructure into Pulumi and can now use all the rich features of Pulumi infrastructure-as-code to manage it going forward!
+The result is that we have migrated our existing infrastructure into Pulumi and can now use all the rich features of Pulumi to manage it going forward!

 ## Conclusion